Vikings were formidable warriors who began ranging out of Scandinavia and into northern Europe from the 9th century onwards.

 Much like the Anglo-Saxons, the Vikings made frequent use of a shield wall as a battlefield tactic.
 In such a formation, the Viking warriors would line on the battlefield and stand close to each other so that their shields would overlap and create a tight shield wall.

 The warriors would then use the shield wall as a defence and throw smaller spears toward enemy lines.
 At close quarters, Vikings used large spears to thrust from above the shield wall while securing themselves behind the wall.

 A number of laws in the Viking society specifically applied to the construction of the shields.
 The Norwegian Viking laws, for instance, specified that a shield should be made from wood and three iron bands should be used to reinforce its structure.

-The laws further specified that a handle should be affixed at the back of the shield with the help of iron nails.
-Viking laws in later period further specific the outlook and design of the shield as well, specifying that reinforced layers of wood should be used for construction and the shield should carry a red-and-white front.
+The laws further specified that a handle should be affixed to the back of the shield with the help of iron nails.
+Viking laws in later periods further specific the outlook and design of the shield as well, specifying that reinforced layers of wood should be used for construction and the shield should carry a red-and-white front.

 One of the richest sources of information about Vikings’ shields is in classic Viking literature.
 A large body of Viking poems deals directly with the shields, elaborating on their significance and on the mythological scenes painted by the notable warriors on their shields.

 *It is largely thanks to this body of Viking literature that much is known about Viking shields today.